-Mr. Mark Lenz serves as the President of the Tennessee College of Applied Technology Nashville, a higher education institution within the Tennessee Board of Regents system.
-The College serves over 1,400 students annually who are in pursuit of technical credentials that will enable them to advance in the workforce and in their careers.
-As President, Mr. Lenz is responsible for every aspect of operations for the main campus and three satellites; Portland, Springfield, and Cockrill Bend.
+Mr. Mark Lenz serves as the President of the Tennessee College of Applied Technology (TCAT) Nashville, a higher education institution within the Tennessee Board of Regents system.
+TCAT Nashville serves over 1,400 students annually who are in pursuit of technical credentials that will enable them to advance in the workforce and in their careers.
+As President, Mr. Lenz is responsible for every aspect of operations for the main campus and three satellites: Portland, Springfield, and Cockrill Bend.

-His post-military career included practical applications in several technical fields including welding, service repair, computer information technology and statistical analysis.
-He completed an apprenticeship in machine tool and machines systems.
-After acquiring the skills needed to perform these essentials jobs, he entered leadership and training as an instructor, supervisor, and training manager.
+His post-military career included practical applications in several technical fields including welding, appliance repair, computer information systems, process control and statistical analysis.
+He completed an apprenticeship in machine tool and machine systems.
+After acquiring the skills needed to perform these essentials jobs, he entered leadership and training as an instructor, manufacturing supervisor, and training manager.
 Most notably, he advanced throughout the Bosch Corporation where he developed training programs in problem solving, quality management, introduction to computers and the Bosch Leadership Program.
 Mark was a team leader for Robert Bosch North America and was the first to bring online learning to the Bosch organization, providing 385 online courses to 16,000 employees.
-Throughout his career he collaborated and provided instruction for educational organizations such as Trident Technical College, Midlands Technical College, Central Carolina Technical College, Troy State University, Southern Illinois University, U.S. Department of Labor, and Sumter County Industrial Development Board.
+He also served as the team training leader for Robert Bosch North America.
+Throughout his career he collaborated and provided instruction for county, state, and educational organizations such as Trident Technical College, Midlands Technical College, Central Carolina Technical College, Troy State University, Southern Illinois University, Bethel University, the U.S. Department of Labor, and Sumter County Industrial Development Board.

 For his contributions to Bosch, Mark received the 2009 “Silver Star of Excellence” award and was inducted into the National Technical Honor Society (NTHS) Educator Hall of Fame for initiating developing Tennessee’s first Mechatronics program taught at TCAT Clarksville.